Having already sealed top spot in their group, Arsenal played their youngest ever Champions League team against Olympiakos in 2009.

 Vela was considered one of the most exciting young players in the world at Arsenal and scored a stunning hat-trick on his first full start for the club.

 But he never truly managed to establish himself in Wenger’s starting XI and was sold to Real Sociedad in 2012.

-Vela is now thriving in America with Los Angeles FC, scoring 57 goals in 71 appearances for the club.
+Vela is now thriving in America with Los Angeles FC, having scored 67 goals in his first 100 appearances for the club.
 Mexico might’ve done with his services in Qatar.

 — NBC Sports Soccer (@NBCSportsSoccer) March 1, 2020